-The G4X DC5 Honda Integra Type R Plug-In ECU supports several options for fitting of a MAP sensor.
+The G4X Honda S2000 AP1 Plug-In ECU supports several options for fitting of a MAP sensor.
 Any one of the following options can be used:

-- 1. Factory MAP Sensor The factory MAP sensor is wired to An Volt 1 via a jumper on the bottom board.
-Ensure the jumper is setup to use the factory sensor and that the MAP Calibration is set to Honda K20. - 2.
-Internal MAP Sensor This Plug-In ECU has an on board MAP Sensor connected to An Volt 1 via a jumper on the bottom board.
-Ensure the jumper is setup to use the internal sensor and that the MAP Calibration is set to 7 Bar.
-This sensor rated to 7.0 Bar absolute pressure (6.0 bar boost). - 3.
-MAP Via Expansion Connector The expansion connectors provide power, ground, and analog channels for the connection of a MAP sensor.
+- 1. Factory MAP Sensor The factory MAP sensor is wired to An Volt 1.
+Ensure that the MAP Calibration is set to Honda 92-99. - 2.
+MAP Via Expansion Connector The expansion connector provides power, ground, and analog channels for the connection of a MAP sensor.